Black-box Dataset Ownership Verification via Backdoor Watermarking: Preliminaries and Problem Formulation

 \subsection{Problem Formulation and Threat Model}

 In this paper, we focus on the dataset protection of classification tasks.
+There are two parties involved in our problem, including the adversaries and the defenders.
+In general, the defenders will release their dataset and want to protect its copyright; the adversaries target to `steal' the released dataset for training their commercial models without permission from defenders.
 Specifically, let $\hat{\mathcal{D}}$ indicates the protected dataset containing $K$ different classes and $S$ denotes the suspicious model, we formulate the dataset protection as a verification problem that defenders intend to identify whether $S$ is trained on $\hat{\mathcal{D}}$ under the black-box setting.
 The defenders can only query the model while having no information about its parameters, model structure, and training details.
 This is the hardest setting for defenders since they have very limited capacities.
-However, it also makes our approach the most pervasive, $i.e.$, defenders can still protect the dataset even if they only query the API of a third-party suspicious model.
+However, it also makes our approach the most pervasive, $i.e.$, defenders can still protect the dataset even if they only query the API of a suspicious third-party model.

 In particular, we consider two representative verification scenarios, including probability-available verification and label-only verification.
 In the first scenario, defenders can obtain the predicted probability vectors of input samples, whereas they can only get the predicted labels in the second one.
 The latter scenario is more challenging for the defenders can get less information from the model predictions.